-of the difference between the company's share price as per the exercise date and the exercise price of the respective virtual option.
+To the extent the company's share price does not exceed the applicable share price cap of the ZOP 2021.

+exercise price of the respective virtual option.
 The company is entitled to settle its obligation by delivering treasury shares instead of making a cash payment.